johan-st/strandersson.se/Readme.md

 #### Features
 - highlight food if kcal estimate missmatch the given value
 - tooltip for kcal estimate
+- Save and restore several meals
 #### Interaction
+- have kcal estimate as placeholder in input, move it below when input is focused or there is a value
 - click outside of edit input to close
-- have kcal estimate as placeholder in input, move it below when input is focused or there is a value
+- have search work of name field
+- hide manual add when search is active
 - focus input when edit is invoked
 - close edit on enter
 - next edit field on tab